twh2898/os/notes.md

   - The bitmasks are already mapped to their virtual space starting at 0x9f000
   - ram.h functions operate in virtual address space (except `init_ram` and `create_bitmask`)
 - [x] Finish commenting `map_virt_page_dir` in kernel.c

-## Creation of Page Tables

-**TODO** how are page tables added to the virtual space?

-Idk if the kernel initializes all of the entries of the final page table or only the first and last.

-The first and last page tables are setup but nothing in between.
-Does the paging allocator create new page tables if needed?